 After the bug was detected, GM worked with Delphi Corp., the module’s supplier, to run additional tests.
 Both companies decided together that a recall was necessary and notified the National Highway Traffic Safety Administration (NHTSA).

-At Rourke and Blumenthal, our Columbus motor vehicle defect attorneys are currently looking into cases in which a GM defect may have caused injury.
+At Rourke and Blumenthal LLC, our Columbus motor vehicle defect attorneys are currently looking into cases in which a GM defect may have caused injury.
 If you have such a case, please feel free to call us at 614.321.3212 or contact us online to tell us what happened.